jmseren/JBAS/readme.md

 * `EXIT` - exit the CLI or program, aliases include `QUIT` and `END`

 ## Expressions
-Expressions are strictly evaluated from left to right, and require parentheses for more than two operands.
+Expressions are evaluated using the standard order of operations.
 The following operators are supported:

 * `+` - addition